kristofaranyos/optional/README.md

 }
 ```

+Try it on the [Go Playground](https://go.dev/play/p/W7UfH8G9PqK).

-There are multiple mutator and getter methods defined on the optional type, you can check them in the source code for now (it's simple :) ).
+There are multiple mutator and getter methods defined on the optional type, you can check them in the source code for
+now (it's simple :) ).

+## Compatibility

+### JSON

+The `optional.T` type implements `json.Marshaler` and `json.Unmarshaler` for convenient conversion between Go types and
+JSON.
+One caveat to this is that the wrapped type also needs to be marshallable in order for this to work.

+### Databases

+TODO